JJ/pull-request-checks-action/README.md

 # Get checklist from the body of a pull request

-Sometimes, the body of a pull request contains things like these
+Sometimes, the body of a pull request contains things like

 ```
 - [X] Checks this.